 Hospital Cash Cover Hospital cash cover helps to pay some of your day-to-day bills if you are in hospital for at least three days (72 hours).
 This cash is yours tax-free to spend in any way you want.

 Accident cover No matter how careful we are, accidents can happen at any time – in the home, in the garden, playing sport, out and about or at work.
 Almost half of all accidents happen to people when playing a sport.
 A broken bone, even a minor break, could keep you off work for months so it makes sense to be prepared.

-Children's benefits When you take out life cover, specified illness cover or hospital cash cover all your children aged between one and 21 are automatically covered too.
-If you have any new arrivals in the family, please let us know and we can then add them on to your policy - at no extra cost, of course.
+Children’s benefits When you take out Life Cover, Specified Illness Cover or Hospital Cash Cover all your children aged between 0 and 21 are automatically covered to.
+If you have any new arrivals in the family, please let us know and we can then add them on to your policy – at no extra cost, of course.